Informational widgets

 By tapping | Starts/Stop track recording or View the graph. |

 Widgets refer to External sensors plugin.
-You can use them to view brief information from your external sensors, such as: Heart Rate, Bicycle Power, Bicycle Cadence, Bicycle Speed, Bicycle Distance and Temperature.
+You can use them to view brief information from your external sensors, such as: Heart Rate, Bicycle Power (Android only), Bicycle Cadence, Bicycle Speed, Bicycle Distance and Temperature.

-- To add External sensor widgets to the left/right side of the map screen, enable OsmAnd External sensors plugin.
+- To add External sensor widgets to the map screen, enable OsmAnd External sensors plugin.

 - Widgets can be added even if there is no external sensor connected.